rucio/rucio/doc/source/api_curl_examples.rst

 `GET /auth/x509`
 """"""""""""""""

-Requesting a Rucio-Auth-Token with curl via a X509 certificate.
+Requesting a X-Rucio-Auth-Token with curl via a X509 certificate.

 **Responses**